Ravleen-Singh-Virdi/Squirrel_Tracker/README.md

     * Runs from

 ## Web Application Features
-- [x] Map
-    + A view that shows a map that displays the location of the squirrel sightings on an OpenStreets map
-    + Location: */map*
 - [x] All
     + A view where a user can select between viewing the stats or adding/updating a squirrel sighting
     + Location: */squirrel_sightings/*